Laragear/Preload/README.md

 * **How the list is created?**

-Basically: the most hit files in descending order.
-Each file consumes memory, so the list is cut when the cumulative memory usage reaches the limit (32MB by default).
+Most hit files in descending order.
+Each file consumes memory, so the list is cut when the cumulative memory usage reaches the [configurable limit](#memory-limit).

-If the last file is a class with links outside the list, PHP will issue some warnings, which is normal and intended, but it won't compile the linked files if these were not added before.
+When classes with links to files not contained in the list are loaded, PHP will issue some warnings, which is normal and intended.

 * **Can I just put all the files in my project?**